github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 The code above calls the "[AUTOTITLE](/rest/checks#update-a-check-run)" API endpoint using the [`update_check_run` Octokit method](https://msp-greg.github.io/octokit/Octokit/Client/Checks.html#update_check_run-instance_method) to update the check run that you already created.

 Here's what this code is doing.
 First, it updates the check run's status to `in_progress` and implicitly sets the `started_at` time to the current time.
-In [Part 2](#part-2-creating-the-octo-rubocop-ci-test) of this quickstart, you'll add code that kicks off a real CI test under `***** RUN A CI TEST *****`.
+In [Part 2](#part-2-creating-the-octo-rubocop-ci-test) of this tutorial, you'll add code that kicks off a real CI test under `***** RUN A CI TEST *****`.
 For now, you'll leave that section as a placeholder, so the code that follows it will just simulate that the CI process succeeds and all tests pass.
 Finally, the code updates the status of the check run again to `completed`.

 You'll notice in the "[AUTOTITLE](/rest/checks#update-a-check-run)" docs that when you provide a status of `completed`, the `conclusion` and `completed_at` parameters are required.
 The `conclusion` summarizes the outcome of a check run and can be `success`, `failure`, `neutral`, `cancelled`, `timed_out`, `skipped`, or `action_required`.
 You'll set the conclusion to `success`, the `completed_at` time to the current time, and the status to `completed`.